lydia-schow/ziggymailer/README.md

 Automate e-mail postings for an online debate tournament.

 ## Legal
-This project is offered as-is without warranty.
+This project is offered as-is and without warranty.
-Elijah Schow © 2016
+©2016 Elijah Schow

 ## Installation
 1. Install the latest version of Python 3 from [Python.org](https://www.python.org/)